kjetilv/dropwizard-configstack/README.md

   parts of the config as well, like `${/server/applicationConnectors/0/type}`.
 Give me one reason we shouldn't have that.
-* Resources that are loadable from files as usual, but with a fallback to classpath resources
+* Resources that are loadable from files as usual, but with fallbacks to classpath resources.

 Dropwizard's config support already does much of this - except stacks - but not in ways that combine easily.